 - 1. When an officer is involved in a vehicular pursuit, the field supervisor shall complete a "Vehicle Pursuit Critique Form", and forward it in a timely manner through the chain command to the Director of Public Safety. - 2.
-The department will conduct an annual review of all pursuits as specified by this policy.
+The department will conduct an annual review of all pursuits as specified by this policy. - 3.
+The department will conduct an annual review of all policies and procedures pertaining to vehicle pursuits.

-The Orangeburg Department of Public Safety engaged in a total of fourteen (14) motor vehicle pursuits during 2009.
-Of the fourteen (14) reported incidents, thirteen (13) were initiated by this agency, and none went outside Orangeburg County.
-The initial violation in eight (8)) incidents were for some type of traffic violation, three (3) for other criminal violations and the remaining three (3) in reference to a reported felony involved vehicle.
-The reason for the pursuit in three (3) of the fourteen (14) incidents was the attempted apprehension of a felony suspect, while the remaining eleven (11) were due to the evasion of the suspect, and officers attempting to collect vehicle information.
-In four (4) of the incidents there was only one officer involved in the pursuit, and the remaining incidents involved multiple officers.
+The Orangeburg Department of Public Safety engaged in a total of ten (10) motor vehicle pursuits during 2013.
+Of the ten (10) reported incidents all were initiated by this agency, and none left Orangeburg County.
+The initial violation in nine (9) of the incidents were for some type of traffic violation, with the remaining one (1) in reference to a reported felony involved vehicle.
+The reason for the pursuit in one (1) of the incidents was the attempted apprehension of a stolen vehicle while the remaining nine (9) were due to the evasion of the suspect, and officers attempting to collect vehicle information.
+In six (6) of the incidents there was only one officer involved in the pursuit and the remaining four (4) had two officers involved.
 There were no incidents where either road blocks or tire deflating devices were utilized.
-There were four (4) incidents with reported injuries, and /or property damage.
-As a result of these pursuits ten (10) subjects were arrested, two (2) escaped and two (2) pursuits were terminated.
+There was one (1) incidents with reported injuries, and three (3) with reported property damage.
+As a result of these pursuits four (4) subjects were arrested.
+After a review of pursuit policies and procedures, no modifications are warranted at this time.

 Below is a brief summary of review findings per incident: